00naman/Aruco-Localization/README.md

 ## Usage
 catkin_make the package and then follow these steps:

-1. This code uses an older version of opencv-contrib-python so go ahead and
+1. This code uses an older version of opencv-contrib-python

        pip install opencv-contrib-python==4.6.0.66